Slashdot

 It means: we hoped a bunch of people would do most of the work for us for free.

 Where's the App guy when you need him?
-(Score:3)
+(Score:2)

 app.net, March 14 (Score:2)